Faculty and Staff Directory

 Daniel Cooper is an Assistant Professor in the Department of Psychology at the University of South Carolina.
 He is also affiliated with the Research Center for Child Well-Being, a newly funded research center with the mission to reduce mental and physical health problems for children ages 2-10.
 He received his Ph.D. in Family Social Science with a specialization in Couple and Family Therapy and Prevention Science from the University of Minnesota.
 Throughout his doctoral studies, he was funded by the AAMFT Minority Fellowship Program.
 He completed a T32 postdoctoral fellowship in the Prevention and Methodology Training Program at Penn State University.

-Here are several projects I am currently working on (all using existing datasets):
+Here are several projects I am currently working on:

 Testing the differential treatment effects of a preventive intervention for families experiencing high levels of economic distress.
-This project examines whether certain types or combinations of pre-existing risk factors, such as family conflict and job instability, impacted participants’ responses to the intervention.
+This project examines whether certain types or combinations of pre-existing risk factors, such as intimate partner violence and job instability, impacted participants’ responses to the family-based intervention.

 Determining whether having organizational support influences the implementation of a trauma-informed family intervention.
 This study uses a combination of clinical and administrative data from the Early Childhood Trauma Study to test the hypothesis that higher levels of organizational support will be associated with greater fidelity and treatment gains.